ahmad-alismail/Podcast_Analyzer/README.md

 # Podcast Analyzer

-Podcast Analyzer is a tool built with Streamlit, Whisper, LangChain to analyze the content of podcasts.
+Podcast Analyzer is a tool built with Streamlit, Whisper, LangChain to analyze the content of videos.

 You can access a live demo of the app [here](https://podcastanalysis.streamlit.app/).